|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Days 1-3: A three day (mostly) stormless tour of Kansas

-I'm back in St. Louis this morning after the first Great Plains expedition of the 2013 season.
+I'm back in St. Louis this morning after the first Great Plains trip of the 2013 season.
 It turns out my original concerns about this system were warranted.
 This trip was one of my worst busts ever, in terms of the ratio of mileage to imagery and video captured.
 The lesser-than-forecast low level moisture, coupled with a few ill-timed cloud decks, meant that the storms could not break the cap in the places necessary to produce good supercells and tornadoes.
 The only places storms managed to form were in areas with very meager moisture, with little hope for producing much of anything remarkable.
 For the most part, I didn't jump on those storms like many did, instead opting to hold out in the better areas in the hopes that a storm would beat the odds at the last minute.

 These 'blue sky busts' or 'cap busts' are a part of observing.
 I've found that if you get too haughty in discriminating against potential cap bust setups, you'll sometimes miss good storms and tornadoes.
 Setups like this are a gamble - sometimes you win, sometimes you lose.
 If you stay home on those days when you could have easily afforded to go out, you'll miss the 'wins'.

 Since this whole trip was one giant bust, I'm consolidating the three expedition logs into one post.

 Sunday, April 7